-While there are TONS of benefits to remote work for both employers and employees (greater productivity, happier workers), there are also lots of pitfalls to watch out for.
+While there are many benefits to remote work for both employers and employees (greater productivity, happier workers), there are also lots of pitfalls to watch out for.

 The 5 Top Tips for Securing Your Remote Workers and Data